lubiku35/NSI/README.md

 The goal of the mini-projects is to create a complex IoT application.

-# Mini-Project 02
+# Mini-Project 03

-> *Branch*: mini_project_02
+> *Branch*: mini_project_03

-In mini-project 02, available in the `mini_project_02` branch, the application was enriched with API functionality with using AJAX on the client side and also with proper routing on the server side.
+In mini-project 03, which is available via branch `mini_project_03`, the data storage has been converted from json to sqlite database.
+The application was also enriched by user management (registration, login, session) both on the server and client side and by data migration to the database.